SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Feeds/Specifying_data_input_in_a_dashboard_URL.md

 - *epm-selections*: Available from DataMiner 10.2.0 [CU1] and 10.2.4 onwards (replaces "cpes")<!-- RN 32594 -->.
 To specify an EPM filter.
 Requires the DMA ID, element ID, field PID and primary key value, separated by forward slashes.
 Unlike the deprecated "cpes", "epm-selections" allows forward slashes in the primary key value.

 - *strings*: Supported from DataMiner 10.3.5/10.4.0 onwards<!--  RN 35902 -->.
 A text string, which will serve as the default value for a **text input** component.
-Note that prior to DataMiner 10.4.1<!-- RN 37752 -->, you can only specify a default value for all text input components in the dashboard, while in recent DataMiner versions you can specify a feed per component.
+Note that prior to DataMiner 10.4.1<!-- RN 37752 -->, you can only specify a default value for all text input components, while in recent DataMiner versions you can specify a feed per component.

 - *numbers*: Supported from DataMiner 10.3.5/10.4.0 onwards<!--  RN 35911 -->.
 Numbers, which will serve as the default value for a **numeric input** component.
-Note that prior to DataMiner 10.4.1<!-- RN 37752 -->, you can only specify a default value for all numeric input components in the dashboard, while in recent DataMiner versions you can specify a feed per component.
+Note that prior to DataMiner 10.4.1<!-- RN 37752 -->, you can only specify a default value for all numeric input components, while in recent DataMiner versions you can specify a feed per component.

 - *object manager definitions*: Supported from DataMiner 10.3.6/10.4.0 onwards<!-- RN 36124 -->.
 Requires the [DOM definition ID](xref:DomDefinition).